 A bolero or shrug is a must have item in your wardrobe.
 It serves as a cover up with your favourite camisole top, prevents a chill on a winter night outing, transforms an otherwise boring outfit when embellished with some pretty embroidery stitches or mirror work.
 This high neck bolero pattern will serve all these purposes and more.If sewn in a lace or a sheer fabric it also fits the bill as a perfect wedding shrug.

-This bolero ends at the narrowest part of the body which is the waist and hence flatters you.
+This bolero ends at the narrowest part of the body which is the waist and hence flatters you and has a slightly raised back neck line ( a high neck).

 Sewing up this one, which fits you to a T, is very easy.
 Measure your bust round, waist round and shoulder to shoulder.
 Get your fabric out , start marking and sewing ; in half an hour you can have a bolero ready.
 You can add a sleeve if you want to ( Draft the pattern for the sleeves following this tutorial).